infinitered/reactotron/docs/plugin-docs/plugin-mst.md

 # Installation

-In your app, add a dev-dependency to `reactotron-mst`.
+Add a dev-dependency to `reactotron-mst` to your app.

 ```sh
 yarn add reactotron-mst --save-dev